 But can dropping alcohol for 30 days actually provide a positive health benefit?

 Going Dry for Health

 There is evidence that abstaining from the consumption of alcohol for a month may actually be beneficial for your health.

 According to a study published in 2018 in BMJ Open Journal, benefits of dropping alcohol for 30 days include:

 - Reduction in blood levels of a protein linked to cancer

 - Reduced blood pressure

-Furthermore, the University of Sussex also reports that those who go cold turkey for a month - whether that includes non-alcoholic beverages as a substitute or not - are able to abstain from or significantly reduce their alcoholic consumption for longer than originally intended.
+Furthermore, the University of Sussex also reports that those who go cold turkey for a month - whether that includes non-alcoholic beverages as a substitute or not - are able to abstain from or significantly reduce their alcohol consumption for longer than originally intended.